 At the end of each day, write a few words describing what you did or saw at various hours during the day.
 Try to recall what you wrote a day or two ago.

-A number that is evenly divisible only by itself and 1 is called a prime number
+A number that is evenly divisible only by itself and 1 is called a prime number.
+The following table shows the prime numbers less than 100, each underlined with stars.

 Research the names of facial features and associate each face you want to remember with a list of named features.